tyrerodr/GreenAreaDetectionWithDrones/README.md

 - **Image Collection**: High-resolution images obtained from the provided dataset.
 - **Mask Configuration**: Annotation of images with masks to identify green areas.
+- **Preprocessing**:
-- **Preprocessing**: Includes normalization of images and adjustment of masks for segmentation.
+  - **Normalization of Images**: Standardizing the images to ensure uniformity in brightness and contrast.
+  - **Adjustment of Masks for Segmentation**: Using the [LabelMe-to-binary-image](https://github.com/samr28/labelme-to-binary-image) tool from GitHub, convert annotated images into binary images.
+This tool allows for the conversion of images annotated with LabelMe into binary masks, facilitating the identification of green areas for segmentation tasks.

 ### 2. Model Implementation